KSechkar/pipette_opt/README.md

 # pipette_opt
-Latest change: 9 July 2020 - introduced reorderings before state-space methods
+Latest change: 10 July 2020 - json reader reworked and moved to auxil. auxil now has input type converters (some created, some moved here from other functions)

 The tsp_method program implements the TSP-based algorithm outlined in the 'PossibleSolution' document.
 The method used to solve the TSP is 2-opt of the Nearest Neighbour algorithm.